 In forms with some required fields, all of the required ones will be indicated.
 However, if there are fewer optional fields, only the optional ones will be indicated.

-Tapping on any of the Text Input control should automatically bring up the keyboard to facilitate text input.
+Tapping on any of the text input controls should automatically bring up the keyboard to facilitate text input.
 Use the appropriate keyboard for different types of data entry.
-For example, use numeric keyboard when asking for phone numbers.
+For example, use the numeric keyboard when asking for phone numbers.

-Display a Clear button when typing in a Text Field.
-Tapping on the Clear button clears all the content in the Text Field.
+Display a “clear” button when typing in a text field.
+Tapping on it clears all the content in the text field.